almazkun/jeonse/README.md

 Monthly loan payment amount is calculated by the formula: `Jeonse` deposit amount * `Jeonse` loan interest rate / 12.

-If you find yourself not comprehending what the hell I am talking about, please not that it is about housing rental options in South Korea.
+If you find yourself not comprehending what the hell I am talking about, please note that it is about housing rental options in South Korea.
 More info is https://en.wikipedia.org/wiki/Jeonse.

 ## Install
 1. `git git@github.com:almazkun/jeonse.git`